angelleye/paypal-woocommerce/readme.txt

 = 1.4.6.3 - xx.xx.2017 =
 * Tweak - Adjusts the way variation data is passed in the PayPal request. ([#734](https://github.com/angelleye/paypal-woocommerce/issues/734))
 * Fix - Resolves a payment status problem with Braintree drop-in UI payments. ([#804](https://github.com/angelleye/paypal-woocommerce/issues/804))
+* Fix - Resolves an issue with tax calculations pertaining to orders that include gift cards. ([#811](https://github.com/angelleye/paypal-woocommerce/issues/811))

 = 1.4.6.2 - 08.21.2017 =
 * Feature - Adds filter hook to Payments Pro PayFlow which allows you to override the API endpoint when using services like NoFraud. ([#843](https://github.com/angelleye/paypal-woocommerce/issues/843))